 Dr. Judith Horrigan Assistant Professor, School of Nursing, Faculty of Health

-Dr. Horrigan is the Research Lead for Occupational Health and Wellness at CROSH.
-A full time faculty member with the School of Nursing at Laurentian University in Sudbury, Ontario, Canada, Judith has over 25 years of nursing experience in a variety of urban, rural and remote clinical settings as Northern Ontario and Ethiopia, East Africa.
+A full time faculty member with the School of Nursing at Laurentian University in Sudbury, Ontario, Canada, Dr. Horrigan has over 25 years of nursing experience in a variety of urban, rural and remote clinical settings as Northern Ontario and Ethiopia, East Africa.
 Her research interests include, quality of work life, healthy workplace environments, health services and policy research, , correctional nursing work environments, and telenursing educational needs.
 Prof. Horrigan is currently exploring the quality of nurse’s worklife in urban, rural, and remote settings as part of her doctoral studies in Rural and Northern Health.

 Dr. Zsuzsanna KerekesPostdoctoral Researcher, School of Kinesiology and Health Sciences